MicrosoftDocs/architecture-center/docs/networking/guide/ipv6/ipv6-ip-planning.md

 ### Understand IPv6 address space scopes

-Many organizations have acquired a large volume of IPv6 addresses to be used for private networking.
-As you're building your Azure IPv6 address plan, you should work with your organization’s IP address administrators to identify if there's already IP space available, and how you can use it in planning Azure.

-If you do not have IPv6 space secured for your organization, you have two options.
+Your organization might already have IPv6 addresses for private networking.
+You should work with your organization’s IP address administrators to identify if there's already IP space available, and how you can use it in planning Azure.
+If you do not have IPv6 space secured for your organization, you have two options to acquire the IPv6 addresses you need.

-The first option is to contact a registrar to request a continuous block general allocation or global addresses.
-These IPv6 addresses can then be used to assign subnets, virtual networks, and regional supernets in Azure.
-To have sufficient space for growth in multiple regions, you should plan to allocate a /36 space for Azure.
+1. **Use global addresses.** You can contact a registrar to request a continuous block of general allocation or global addresses.
+You can use these IPv6 addresses in subnets, virtual networks, and regional supernets in Azure.
+To have sufficient space for growth in multiple regions, you should plan to allocate a /36 space for your Azure environment.
 You can use global addresses both for private networks and for public endpoints, or you can allocate different ranges.

-Having your IPv6 address space using unique global addresses means that you know your IP addresses are unique.
-If you connect your Azure network space to other network locations, you will not have to worry about IP address conflicts.
+Unique global addresses won't ever have IP address conflicts.

-The second option is to plan to use IPs in the unique local address range.
+1. **Use local addresses.** You can use IPs in the unique local address range.
 This address range functions like the IPv4 private address range, such as the `10.0.0.0/8` address space.
 IPv6 reserves the `fc00::/7` address blocks for unique local addresses.
 These addresses aren't globally reachable, even though they are a part of the IPv6 Global Unicast Address Range.

-If you use the unique local address range, then there is a chance that your IP addresses will overlap with another organization's.
+If you use the unique local address range, then there is a chance that your IP addresses will overlap with another organization.
 If there is overlap, you can have challenges with integrating networks.

-> [!NOTE]
-> You can read more about this range assignment in the [Unique Local IPv6 Unicast Addresses](https://www.rfc-editor.org/rfc/rfc4193.html) memo.
+For more information, see [the unique local IPv6 unicast addresses memo](https://www.rfc-editor.org/rfc/rfc4193.html).

 ### Understand IPs addresses in Azure

-In your Azure environment, there are three types of IPv6 addresses that can be assigned to your interface.
+In your Azure environment, there are three types of IPv6 addresses that can be assigned to your interfaces.
+These addresses function the same as their equivalents in IPv4, so there is no noticeable difference.

-> [!NOTE]
-> These addresses function the same as their equivalents in IPv4, so there is no noticeable difference.

-First are the private IP addresses attached to your network interfaces on your virtual network.
-To enable IPv6, you apply IP ranges to your virtual networks and subnets.
-When an address block is assigned to a subnet, network interfaces in the subnet receives a static or dynamic address based on your configuration.
-You can see it in Azure portal, and you can also see it inside the virtual machine configuration.
+1. **Private IP addresses**: There are private IP addresses attached to your network interfaces in Azure virtual networks.
+To enable IPv6 on private IP addresses, you apply an IP range to the virtual networks and subnets.
+When you assign an address block to a subnet, the network interfaces in the subnet receives a static or dynamic address based on your configuration.
+You can see the IP address assignment in Azure portal.
+You can also see it inside the virtual machine configuration, if you have them.
 In the operating system, this address is shown as the IPv6 Address.

-In addition, you can apply public addresses to the interface.
-These addresses need to be from an internet routed scope, and you need to create an IPv6 public address to assign it.
-The operating system configuration doesn't show the configuration, but it can be seen in the Azure portal.
-These public IPs can be used for inbound and outbound communication to the internet, when there's no default routing configured to direct traffic in another way.
-Many customers use shared NVAs for public communication, and so not provide a global public address to their network interfaces.
+1. **Public IP addresses**: You can apply public addresses to an interface.
+Public IP addresses must come from an internet routed scope, and you need to create an IPv6 public address to assign it.
+The operating system configuration doesn't show the public IP address, but you can see the public IP address in the Azure portal.
+You can use public IPv6 addresses for inbound and outbound communication to the internet, when there's no default routing configured to direct traffic in another way.
+Many customers use shared network virtual appliances (NVAs) for public communication and don't assign a public IP address to network interfaces.

-> [!NOTE]
-> Azure Public IPv6 addresses have no charge, unlike IPv5 addresses.
-For more information on Public Ip pricing, see [IP Address Pricing](https://azure.microsoft.com/pricing/details/ip-addresses/).
+Azure Public IPv6 addresses have no charge, unlike IPv5 addresses.
+For more information, see [IP Address Pricing](https://azure.microsoft.com/pricing/details/ip-addresses/).

-Lastly are link-local addresses.
-This address is used to communicate within the same link – the same local network segment.
-The IP is automatically assigned, and it comes from the `fe80::/10` space instead of from your subnet’s address blocks.
-No configuration is needed, and you see an `fe80::/10` address assigned to your interface from within the operating system.
+1. **Link-local addresses**: Link local addresses communicate within the same local network segment (link).
+The link-local address is automatically assigned, and it comes from the `fe80::/10` space instead of from your subnet’s address block.
+You don't need to configure local-link address.
+You can see the `fe80::/10` address assigned to your interface from within the operating system.

-> [!TIP]
-> For more information on other specialty address blocks, see [IANA IPv6 Special-Purpose Address Registry](https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml)
+For more information on other specialty address blocks, see [IANA IPv6 Special-Purpose Address Registry](https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml).

-## Plan IPv6 address transition in Azure
+## Transition to IPv6

-> [!IMPORTANT]
-> Your plan for assigning IPv6 addresses to your Azure networks should be aligned with your organization's over all IPv6 addressing plan.
+You should align your plan for assigning IPv6 addresses to your Azure networks with your organization's IPv6 addressing plan.
 Your organization should already have a plan for on-premises IPv6 use, so that you can allocate space between different locations without the overlapping.
 If you do not have a plan, you should define one prior to starting implementation in Azure.
-> See [Plan for IP Addressing](/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-ip-addressing) for more general guidance on planning on IP addressing practices.

-Now that you understand some of the core concepts and have dedicated an IP address space for use in Azure, you're ready to continue your planning in to Azure allocation.
-As discussed earlier, you should have a /36 address range available to allocate to Azure.
-This scope allows you to dedicate the following:
+For more information, see [Plan for IP addressing](/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-ip-addressing).

+You should have a /36 IPv6 address range available for your entire Azure environment.
+For each Azure region, use a /44 IPv6 address range and a /56 IPv6 address range for each virtual network.
+Each subnet should use a /64 IPv6 address range (*see table*).

 | Scope | Size | Number of Instances |
 |--|--|--|